STAT545-UBC-hw-2018-19/hw05-curtis77/Gapminder-Exploration.md

 As we can see, the new dataset no longer has continent as a factor, and the ordering of the continents also changed (the ordering is now alphabetical, rather than in descending order by max life expectancy) aftering writing and then reading the dataset back in.

-We now try using RDS functions instead, using the same dataset as used for the csv funcations.
+We now try using RDS functions instead, using the same dataset as used for the csv functions.
 We will first use the saveRDS function to save the data to a file, and then we read the data back in using readRDS function.
 First let's see the ordering of the continent factor.

 First view the continent factor, along with its level ordering.